danielmartin0/SpeakLaTeX/README.md

 ## Interpretation of speech into LaTeX

 The way in which SpeakLaTeX interprets input text into LaTeX is fully customisable from within the app.
+The interpretation settings are stored locally on the computer, and can be exported or imported (again from within the app).
 Interpretation in SpeakLaTeX is controlled by a two-step process.

 An isolated input string is delivered to SpeakLaTeX, e.g.:
 ```